What is Ops in Baseball? – A Comprehensive Guide with Statistics in 2025

 Why is OPS a Good Start?

 Many things make OPS a good place to start.
-Not only does OPS show if a batter is hitting hard, but it also shows how often a player makes it safely to second base.
+OPS shows if a batter is hitting hard, and it also shows how often a player makes it safely to second base.
 A high OPS usually means that a player isn’t getting a lot of singles but is getting more extra-base hits, which help his team score more runs.

 Read Also More: How Long is a Volleyball Game